git4example/genai-fsx-workshop-on-eks-auto/assets/README.md

 ```

 :::alert{header="Note" type="info"}
-When you first time copy-paste a command on VSCode IDE, your browser may ask you to allow permission to see informaiton on clipboard.
-Please select **"Allow"**.
+The first time you copy-paste a command into the VSCode IDE, your browser may ask you to allow permission, select **"Allow"**.

 ![allow-clipboard](/static/images/allow-clipboard.png)
 :::

-- The output assumed-role name should look like the following:
+- The output of the assumed-role name should look like the following:

 ![correct-iam-role](/static/images/correct-iam-role.png)